d3/d3-scale/README.md

 <a name="identity_domain" href="#identity_domain">#</a> <i>identity</i>.<b>domain</b>([<i>domain</i>])<br>
 <a href="#identity_domain">#</a> <i>identity</i>.<b>range</b>([<i>domain</i>])

 If *domain* is specified, sets the scale’s domain and range to the specified array of numbers.
-The array must contain two or more numbers; if the elements in the given array are not numbers, they will be coerced to numbers.
+The array must contain two or more numbers.
+If the elements in the given array are not numbers, they will be coerced to numbers.
 If *domain* is not specified, returns the scale’s current domain (or equivalently, range).

 <a name="identity_ticks" href="#identity_ticks">#</a> <i>identity</i>.<b>ticks</b>([<i>count</i>])